webix-hub/docs/data/desktop/chart_legend.md

 - Legend customization includes marker dimensions and arrangement, their alignment towards the chart, colors and border as well as custom text for the markers.
 - Custom legends are vital with [chart series](desktop/chart_series.md) for different graphs need to be explained for users could read the charts.
 - Legend markers defined for chart series are used to **show** and **hide dedicated graphs** (lines, areas, bars..) by clicking on their signs.
-Invisible charts can be shown back by clicking thr greay 'inactive' marker sign.
+Invisible charts can be shown back by clicking the grey 'inactive' marker sign.

 {{note
-Legend markers become "show-and-hide" buttons for all charts with series **except for stacked charts** (stackedArea, stackedBar, stackedBarH) for such charts presuppose series usage and don't inply visual comparison.
+Legend markers become "show-and-hide" buttons for all charts with series **except for stacked charts** (stackedArea, stackedBar, stackedBarH), because such charts presuppose series usage and don't imply visual comparison.
 }}